carlosonunez/blog.carlosnunez.me/content/post/neurons-are-firing-again.md

 {{< post_image name="hello_hugo" alt="The champ of statically generated websites" >}}

-I knew that Git-friendly blogs like Ghost existed, but I didn't really know the landscape well.
+I knew that Git-friendly blogs like Ghost and Jekyll existed, but I didn't really know the landscape well.
 So I went looking and stumbled upon [Hugo](https://gohugo.io) within about 32 seconds.